JustFeo/cli-ai/README.md

 ```

 ## Security
-- Never embed API keys in code or git history; use env vars or `~/.config/cli-ai/config.yaml` (chmod 600).
+- Never embed API keys in code or git history (i have to say ts).
-- Code execution tool is disabled by default and must be enabled explicitly in config.
+- Code execution tool is disabled by default and must be enabled.

 ## License
-MIT
+MIT standard